mxahan/mxahan.github.io/_posts/2020-03-13-Writing_tips.md

 - Logical Sentence flow - Coherence: Known idea First
 - Well developed - Concludes within it or provide a good transitional step

-Knowing the characteristics helps to organization and development of the paragraphs.
-Here we point out some of the ways to ensure the characteristics of the paragraph are matched.
+The characteristics of paragraphs may act as a good baseline to judge the written section and Here we point out some of the ways to ensure the characteristics of the paragraph are satisfied.
+The ways to develop paragraph are context dependent.
 Based on the situation, context, and writers preference there are multiple ways to develop a paragraph

 - Narration
 - Description
 - Process